Trip Introduction: 11 Days Helambu Trekking.

 Overall, the Helambu trek's accommodations and facilities are minimal, but they provide a comfortable and true experience of the local culture and way of life.
 To have a happy and safe trekking experience, it is important to observe local customs and adhere to basic hygiene measures.

-In case of accommodation, during the peak season you might lack of hotel and reservations.
-So, Trekking Planner Nepal is here to book your hotel in advance after you conform your booking.
+In the case of accommodation, during the peak season, you might lack hotel and reservations.
+So, Trekking Planner Nepal is here to book your hotel in advance after you confirm your booking.
 This will ensure you for the hotel and your accommodation during the trial.

-- This trip departure every day of the year.
+- This trip departs every day of the year.

 - This trip is fully customizable.
-We can customize the trip as per your need, please contact us.
+We can customize the trip as per your needs, Please contact us.

 - This trip is available on both Fixed Departure and Private Group Basis.

-- This trip can be booked privately if you’re travelling solo or private or with family.
+- This trip can be booked privately if you’re traveling solo or private or with family.

 - Have a big group?
 We can help as per your needs.